mecaneer23/python-snake-game/README.md

 # Python Snake Game

 This is a snake game in python.
-You can edit the character constants in the code to change the look of the game.
+The default characters are as below.

 - Snake: `#`
 - Food: `*`